 First off let’s start with comparison charts for each blender so you can see a nice detailed breakdown of all their models.
 Then after the charts, I will touch on each key point individually.

 Now that you’ve had a look at the chart breakdowns, let’s talk about the cost for these two blenders.
-For purposes of this comparison, I’m going to use the prices from the Blendtec and Vitamix official websites which is where I would always recommend purchasing your machines from if you’re going to buy one.
-That way you know you’re getting the full warranty and all of the included accessories, recipe books, and guides for both.
+For purposes of this comparison, I’m going to use the prices from the Blendtec and Vitamix official websites since that will be the most accurate.

 Vitamix: The Vitamix models start out at $399 for the TurboBlend 2-speed model and go all the way up to $689 for the Professional Series 750.
 The most popular models are probably the Vitamix 5200 which starts at $449 and the Vitamix 7500 which starts at $529.
 There are several upgrades available for each package too for if you want to add separate containers or get more accessories.